Invincible Presents: Atom Eve: Synopsis

 In a flashback, Samantha Eve Wilkins / Atom Eve battles against the villain Killcannon and defeats him.
 She is then asked by fellow superhero Robot to join his group, the Teen Team.
 Eve returns home and is forced to reveal her superhero identity to her parents.
-One year later, during a patrol, Eve spots a green female alien flying in the air, though she is forced to deal with Killcannon once more.
-Eve quickly dispatches of him, before letting the Teen Team take care of the situation.
+One year later, during a patrol, Eve spots a flying green female alien, though she is forced to deal with Killcannon and could not investigate.
 The next day, Eve begins her senior year at high school.
-The Teen Team responds to a robbery committed by the Mauler Twins, where they are assisted by a mysterious pajama-wearing superhero who calls himself Invincible.
+The Teen Team responds to a robbery committed by the Mauler Twins, where the heroes are assisted by a mysterious pajama-wearing superhero who calls himself Invincible.
 The next day, at school, Eve encounters fellow student Mark Grayson, who reveals himself to her as Invincible.
 The two of them befriend one another, as well as Mark's friends William Clockwell and Amber Bennett.

 Later, Eve encounters one of the students at her school, Todd, who has a chemical bomb crudely grafted to his chest.
 Eve can either defuse the bomb in time or prioritize saving nearby citizens, resulting in Todd's death.
 Regardless of the outcome, Eve proceeds to investigate the origin of the bomb.
 Her investigation is interrupted by reports of disturbance at the city's power plant.
 Eve arrives and finds the green alien she encountered earlier, who is siphoning energy from the plant's reactor.
 The alien, calling herself Universa the Warrior Queen, battles Eve, while claiming that her world is dying and that she needs the energy from Earth to save it.
 Eve defeats Universa and destroys her staff, knocking her unconscious.
 Robot arrives and apprehends Universa, though he does not allow Eve to pry further on Universa's story.
-As Eve's investigation on the bomb goes further, she soon discovers that her chemistry teacher, Hiles, was the one who created the bomb, and she was working together with the Mauler Twins.
-Teaming up with Mark, Eve defeats the Twins, then later makes a choice whether to let Hiles commit suicide with her own bomb, or stop her from doing so.
-Regardless of the outcome, Robot confiscates Hiles' bomb design blueprints, though he is forced by Eve to promise her a chance to speak to Universa later.
+As Eve's investigation on the bomb continues, she soon discovers that her chemistry teacher, Hiles, was the one who created the bomb, and she was working with the Mauler Twins.
+Teaming up with Mark, Eve defeats the Twins, then later makes a choice between letting Hiles commit suicide with her own bomb, or stopping her from doing so.
+Regardless of the outcome, Robot confiscates Hiles' bomb design blueprints, though Eve forces him to promise her a chance to speak to Universa later.